MatthewKennedy/spree_nice_checkout/README.md

   bundle exec rails g spree_nice_checkout:install
   ```

-4. Delete checkout and address folder from your spree views folder so the extension views will override.
+4. Delete **checkout** and **address** folders from your existing spree views folder so the extension views will override.

-  If your server was running, restart it so that it can find the assets properly.
+5. If your server was running, restart it so that it can find the assets properly.

 ## Testing